JannickWeisshaupt/OpenDFT/docs/installation.rst

 If OpenDFT does not start and some errors appear in the terminal try to install qt4 on your system, for e.g. ubuntu use |br| **sudo apt install qt4-default**.

-Some DFT codes can be installed through the aptitude package manager.
-For the others follow the instructions provided by their websites.

 #######################
 DFT codes installation
 #######################
+OpenDFT is a graphical user interface to command line quantum chemistry and/or DFT codes.
+As such it requires those to be installed and accessible through their standard names in the terminal that started OpenDFT, i.e. through the environmental variables supplied to OpenDFT.
+Below is a "how to install" list of the supported codes.

 =======================
 Nwchem
 =======================
-``sudo apt-get install nwchem``
+``sudo apt-get install nwchem`` or download the nwchem-release_ and follow these instructions_

 =======================
 Quantum espresso